Michael McFaul: Career

 In 1994, McFaul and one-time close friend and colleague Sergey Markov helped found the Moscow Carnegie Center.

 McFaul's past engagement with Russian political figures included a denunciation of him in 1994 by Vladimir Zhirinovsky, leader of the Liberal Democratic Party and a member of the State Duma (the Russian parliament), and a subsequent shooting incident in which a shot was fired into McFaul's office window in Moscow.
 Two years later, Alexander Korzhakov, a confidante of Russian President Boris Yeltsin, invited McFaul to the Kremlin during the 1996 Russian presidential election, because of McFaul's research on electoral politics.

+Professor of political science

 In his capacity as a professor of political science at Stanford University, McFaul was the director of the university's Center on Democracy, Development, and the Rule of Law.
 A Hoover Institution Peter and Helen Bing Senior Fellow, McFaul is a Democrat who was the architect of U.S. President Barack Obama's policy on Russia.

-In a 2012 interview for the news portal Slon.ru, McFaul described himself as "specialist on democracy, anti-dictator movements, revolutions".
+Russia advisor to Obama (2009–2011)

 In 2009, McFaul joined the Barack Obama administration as a senior adviser in Washington, D.C., where he was the architect of the so-called "Russian reset" policy.
-In 2011, Obama nominated McFaul to be the 7th post-Soviet United States Ambassador to the Russian Federation.
-On December 17, 2011, the United States Senate confirmed McFaul by unanimous consent.
-McFaul became the first non-career diplomat to be the U.S. ambassador to Russia.
-He arrived in Russia just as huge protests were erupting over Vladimir Putin's resumption of the presidency.
-As ambassador he was accused of "fomenting revolution" by the Russian state media, meeting with Russian pro-democracy activists and commenting frequently on Twitter in English and Russian.
-In his Washington Post article though he argued that these meetings were in line with Obama's policy.

 In March 2011, McFaul attended, in his official White House capacity, the meeting between Joe Biden and Vladimir Putin, which Biden characterized in his memoir as "argumentative."
 The two met again in a 2021 summit.